emnify/product-docs/docs/services/connectivity/sms.md

   style={{ width: 856 }}
 />

-When you want to send an SMS from the device to your application, your device should send the SMS to an invalid [MSISDN](#msisdn) with 8 digits or less.
+When you want to send an SMS from the device to your application, your device should send the SMS to an invalid [MSISDN](#msisdn) with eight digits or less.
-The SMS will then be delivered over the webhook.
+The SMS is then delivered over the webhook.

 <!-- TODO: Write proper alt text -->
 <img